ScottMcintire90/githubApi-javascript/README.md

-# View Finder
+# GitHub Repo Finder

-#### An online View Finder Application
+#### An online app to view GitHub repositories
-#### May 16, 2016
+#### May 27, 2016

 #### By Scott McIntire

 ## Description

-A user can add a view and then click it to automatically see that location in Google street view.
+A user can add a GitHub username and view repositories and their corresponding descriptions.

 ## Setup Instructions

+* Download a personal access token from GitHub
-* Clone this repository.
+* Clone this repository
-* Install Node, Bower, Gulp.
+* Create a file at the top level of the project directory called '.env' and add the following to it:

+  exports.apiKey = "YOUR_API_KEY"

-* Run the index.html file.
+* Within the directory run:
+* $ npm install
+* $ bower install
+* $ gulp

 ## Technologies Used

-Node, Bower, Gulp, JSON, Bootstrap, CSS, JavaScript, HTML
+Node, Bower, Gulp, JSON, Bootstrap, SCSS, JavaScript, HTML, JQuery, GitHub API

 ## License